-Regarding the contributions from the atmospheric iodine chemistry on ΔP{OH}, it has general positive impact on P{OH} except in a limited area (Figs. 6d and 7e).
-More specifically, the decrease of ΔP{OH} is relatively significant in the Philippine Sea (up to ~8% of BASE case).
+Regarding the contributions from the atmospheric iodine chemistry to ΔP{OH} , it has a generally positive impact on P{OH} except in a limited area (Figs. 6d and 7e).
+More specifically, the decrease in ΔP{OH} is relatively significant in the Philippine Sea (up to ~8% of the BASE case).
 The positive ΔP{OH} in the Bohai and Yellow Sea can reach more than 10% of BASE case, and the relative increase can reach more than 15% in the Sea of Japan.
-The changes of P{OH} caused by the atmospheric iodine chemistry from different pathways are shown in Fig. 7e-h.
-It can be seen in Fig. 7 that the contributions of three pathways are all significantly influenced by iodine chemistry.
-Different from Cl chemistry, iodine chemistry can both increase P{OH} via R3 (Fig. 7h) and decrease P{OH} via R1-R2 (Figs. 7f-g).
+The changes in P{OH} caused by the atmospheric iodine chemistry from different pathways are shown in Fig. 7e-h.
+It can be seen in Fig. 7 that the contributions of the three pathways are all significantly influenced by iodine chemistry.
+Different from Cl chemistry, iodine chemistry can both increase P{OH} via Reaction (R3) (Fig. 7h) and decrease P{OH} via Reactions (R1)-(R2) (Fig. 7f-g).